DaveSapien/Simple-Curve-Class-For-Unity/README.md

 <h1>Simple-Curve-Class-For-Unity</h1>

 <p>A super simple curve class with its own inspector window.<br>
-Idea being you can feed in a percentage value and get a curve value at that percentage point.<br>
+Idea being you feed in a percentage value and get a curve value at that percentage point.<br>
 A use case would be, instead of moving toward an object at a consistent speed, you can manually edit its speed based on its distance(percentage) to its target.<br>
 OR<br>
 Change the difficulty of a game based on what level the player is on.
 Instead of a linear difficulty (0f to 1f), you can manually edit the difficulty with a curve.